Single-entry vs. double-entry bookkeeping: Which is best for your startup?

 Below is an example of a double-entry bookkeeping system:

-Here is a quick at-a-glance view at the differences between single-entry and double-entry bookkeeping:
+Here is a quick at-a-glance view of the differences between single-entry and double-entry bookkeeping:

 There are four key advantages of double-entry bookkeeping systems: